OhioAdams CountyCourt Process

 2. Pre-Trial Hearings

-• Discovery process: During the pre-trial phase, your attorney will engage in the discovery process.
-This involves obtaining evidence from the prosecution, such as police reports, breathalyzer or blood test results, and witness statements.
+• Discovery process: During this phase, your attorney will receive evidence from the prosecution, including police reports, breathalyzer or blood test results, and witness statements.
+This is known as the discovery process.

 3. Trial (If No Plea Deal)

-• Common defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not impaired.

 First Offense